isi-vista/adam/docs/running_experiments.rst

 These parameters files tell ADAM, at a minimum,

 1. the experiment name,
-2. the curriculum to use for the experiment,
+2. the curriculum to use for the experiment (which define the examples the learner sees during learning and the examples it is judged on during testing),
 3. the learner (together with any of the learner's required parameters), and
 2. a directory where it can save the results.